openhive-network/workerbee-doc/src/interfaces/api-reference.md

  * Callback Data:
  * The callback receives data of type {@link IImpactedAccountProviderData},
  * which is automatically deduced from the set of configured filters.
+ * Collected operations are grouped by account to allow easy association to the impacted account.
  */
 import WorkerBee from "@hiveio/workerbee";